 How Well Does the Job Pay in Pennsylvania?

-As previously mentioned, employment for carpenters not only in this state but also nationwide is expected to continue to grow due to spending in government infrastructures, population growth resulting in vast construction of homes, and the boom of the construction industry.
+As previously mentioned, employment for carpenters not only in this state but also nationwide is expected to continue to grow due to spending on government infrastructures, population growth resulting in the vast construction of homes, and the boom of the construction industry.

-If you have specializations in several types of carpentry then you are at better standing to demand better pay and last in this industry.
+If you have specializations in several types of carpentry then you are in better standing to demand better pay and last in this industry.

 Contacting the Authorities